drduh/YubiKey-Guide/README.md

 # Export public key

-Mount another USB disk to copy the *public* key, or save it somewhere where you can easily access later.
+Mount another USB disk to copy the *public* key, or save it somewhere where it can be easily accessed later.

-**Important** Without the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
-However, you will still be able to use the YubiKey for SSH.
+**Important** Without importing the *public* key, you will not be able to use GPG to encrypt, decrypt, nor sign messages.
+However, you will still be able to use YubiKey for SSH authentication.

 ```console
 $ gpg --armor --export $KEYID > /mnt/public-usb-key/pubkey.txt